ZaneDevv/ZaneDevv/README.md

 <div align="center">
   <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=ZaneDevv&layout=compact&langs_count=7&theme=tokyonight" />
 </div>

 #
+### 🗣️ Languages

+Although one of my passions is not linguistics, I also enjoy learning new languages and, with it, new cultures.
+Currently I could say I speak two languages, Spanish (🇪🇸) and English (🇬🇧), but in the future I will learn more languages such as German (🇩🇪), French (🇫🇷) or Italian (🇮🇹).

+#
 ### 📖 Another hobbies

-Years ago, I began teaching people and helping them understanding different topics such as mathematics and programming.
-This is why I decided to start a YouTube channel full of tutorials and lessons in spite of the fact that I'm not currently uploading any kind of content.
+Years ago, I began teaching people and helping them understanding different topics such as mathematics and programming realizing that I love teaching to people.
-<p style="margin-top: 0;">Although learning languages is not one of my main hobbies, I also enjoy learning them and understanding how other people from other countries and cultures comunicates.
-Therefore, as a way to learn and enhance my skills in a certain language, I used to make some simple projects in other languages besides English.</p>
+I also enjoy with arts: listeting or even playing some music or drawing on a paper is one of the things I do when I want to wind down after a stressful day.